SebasKHE/Car-Fuel-Consumption-Prediction-using-Linear-Regression/README.md

 # **Car Fuel Consumption Prediction using Linear Regression**

 ## **Project Description**
-This project implements a **simple linear regression model** to predict a car's **fuel consumption** based on various vehicle features such as engine size, transmission type, and vehicle class.
+This project implements a **simple and multiple linear regression model** to predict a car's **fuel consumption** based on various vehicle features such as engine size, transmission type, and vehicle class.
 The goal is to predict the combined fuel consumption (in liters per 100 kilometers) for a given car based on the given input features.

 The model is trained on a dataset that includes information about car specifications and their corresponding fuel consumption values.